cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 Magnum uses the standard OpenStack projects and Heat for orchestration.
 Nodes of Magnum bays are normal Nova or Ironic instances.

 > Magnum uses Heat to orchestrate an OS image which contains Docker and Kubernetes [or Swarm or Mesos] and runs that image in either virtual machines or bare metal in a cluster configuration.

+In magnum you create *bays*.
+A bay is where your container orchestration software (Kubernetes, Swarm, Mesos) runs.
+Bays can contain multiple nodes.
+A bay is accessible to a single tenant.
+Bays with different engines can be run side by side so you're not locked-in to a single platform.

 ![Screenshot of Heat Stack in Horizon](./photos/magnum_heat.png)